-President's Office

-- President

-- Crown Sector Initiatives

-- Communications

-- Human Resources

-The President's Office is responsible for the overall direction of CIC and leadership of the Crown sector.
+President's Office President Crown Sector Initiatives Communications Human Resources The President's Office is responsible for the overall direction of CIC and leadership of the Crown sector.
 It also includes the Communications and Human Resources units.
-Specifically, the division:

-- undertakes strategic initiatives related to the Crown sector; - provides support and leadership in Crown communications through delivering policy advice and information-sharing; - facilitates effective sector-wide communications as well as internal communications at CIC; and - supports a high functioning organization by delivering human resource support and leadership.

-Finance & Administration

-- Accounting

-- Internal Audit

-- Performance Management & Financial Analysis

-The Finance & Administration division provides financial reporting, analysis and recommendations to CIC and the CIC Board and advice and guidance to the Crown corporations on a wide range of business issues.
-Specifically, the division provides support through:

-- strategic Shareholder direction to the Crown sector; - internal corporate planning; - oversight of Crown corporation performance management and capital allocation plans; - sector-wide financial reporting and forecasting; - management of CIC's budget and financial transactions; - internal audit services to CIC and the smaller subsidiary Crown corporations; - · oversight of Crown sector procurement practices; and - corporate administration services and information management.

-Crown Services

-- Crown Governance

-- Crown Sector Human Resources

-- Legal

-- Strategic Policy & Stakeholder Engagement1

-The Crown Services division provides advice and guidance to CIC, the CIC Board and the Crown corporations and their boards on a wide range of policy issues.
-Specifically, the division provides support through:

-- legal advisory services to CIC and the CIC Board; - oversight of Crown sector human resource policies and programs; - development and management of leading practices in corporate governance, including corporate secretarial and governance advisory services to the Crown corporation boards and professional director development opportunities; and - oversight of public policy initiatives, including the Saskatchewan Rate Review Panel; and - leadership, engagement and support of strategic policies, programs and Indigenous initiatives.
+Specifically, the division: undertakes strategic initiatives related to the Crown sector; provides support and leadership in Crown communications through delivering policy advice and information-sharing; facilitates effective sector-wide communications as well as internal communications at CIC; and supports a high functioning organization by delivering human resource support and leadership.
+Finance & Administration • Accounting • Internal Audit • Performance Management & Financial Analysis The Finance &amp; Administration division provides financial reporting, analysis and recommendations to CIC and the CIC Board and advice and guidance to the Crown corporations on a wide range of business issues.
+Specifically, the division provides support through: strategic Shareholder direction to the Crown sector; internal corporate planning; oversight of Crown corporation performance management and capital allocation plans; sector-wide financial reporting and forecasting; management of CIC's budget and financial transactions; internal audit services to CIC and the smaller subsidiary Crown corporations; oversight of Crown sector procurement practices; and corporate administration services and information management.
+Crown Services • Crown Governance • Crown Sector Human Resources • Legal • Strategic Policy & Stakeholder Engagement The Crown Services division provides advice and guidance to CIC, the CIC Board and the Crown corporations and their boards on a wide range of policy issues.
+Specifically, the division provides support through: legal advisory services to CIC and the CIC Board; oversight of Crown sector human resource policies and programs; development and management of leading practices in corporate governance, including corporate secretarial and governance advisory services to the Crown corporation boards and professional director development opportunities; and oversight of public policy initiatives, including the Saskatchewan Rate Review Panel; and leadership, engagement and support of strategic policies, programs and Indigenous initiatives.

+Effective May 17, 2021, this unit was moved to the President's Office.